-The Wolverine F2D Super 20MP 4-In-1 Film to Digital Converter is easy to use scanner with built-in software and LCD display for instant viewing of digitized images.
+The Wolverine Titan 8-in-1 is easy to use scanner with built-in software and 4.3″ LCD display for instant viewing of digitized images.
 This scanner claims to scan slides and images in just three seconds.
 The output is not great though it is not bad either.
 With up to 20MP output resolution, images are decent enough to be viewed on computers though printed output might be a little problem.
 This scanner scans 35 mm, 126, 110, and Super 8 negatives and the slide adapter can scan 35mm, 126, and 110 mounted slides.

-The Wolverine F2D Super 20MP 4-In-1 Film to Digital Converter is a user-friendly scanner.
+The Wolverine Titan 8-in-1 is a user-friendly scanner.
 The price is reasonable for its features abilities.
 This is best recommended for starters.

 - Sports a 7200 dpi resolution